TammoR/pandoc_to_reveal/README.md

-# Pandoc and reveal.js - simple, beautiful slides
+# Pandoc and reveal.js for starters
+simple, beautiful slides
 ## Getting started

 Install pandoc and execute the following commands to clone this repository and convert the markdown file to a beautiful html presentation.